celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 - 2022-7-29: Add section on "How to send data over HTTPS"
 - 2022-8-1: Revise architecture to minimize Celestia managed components
 - 2022-8-4: Add section on "Why doesn't the Celestia team host OTEL Collectors for node operators?"
+- 2022-8-8: Rename section to "Which actor should run OTEL Collector(s) during the incentivized testnet?"

 ## Context